mvac7/SDCC_AY38910RT_Lib/README.md

 It allows to use the internal PSG of the MSX or an external one (like the one incorporated in the MEGAFLASHROM SCC +).

-In the header file there is a definition of boolean type, need for the functions.
+In the header file there is a definition of boolean type, needed for the functions.
 This type uses the values "true" or "false" in lowercase, which equals 1 and 0 respectively.

 Include definitions to improve the readability of your programs.